Rehket/Python-Intro/Python_Tutorial_part_1.md

 ## What is Legacy Python and what is Python 3?
 Python was created in the 1980s.
 Since then it has gone through many iterations.
 Currently, there are two major versions: *Legacy* Python (Python 2) or  and Python 3.
-The Current version as of 5 Sept in 3.7, 3.8 is due by the end of the year.
+The Current version as of 5 Sept is 3.7.
+Version 3.8 is due by the end of the year.

 Legacy Python and Python 3 are very similar, but have a few breaking changes between them making code from one incompatible with the other.